zakcali/puppetwos/README.md

 Those links decribe, what how to use advanced search: http://images.webofknowledge.com/WOKRS534DR1/help/WOS/hp_advanced_search.html and http://images.webofknowledge.com/WOKRS534DR1/help/WOS/hp_advanced_examples.html

+Program selects SCI-E, SSCI and AHCI indexes by default.
+This property was a challenge for me to accomplish by puppeteer.

 # Proof
 Small script in the proof folder is a proof of concept.
 This is a nodejs script, opens a chrome web browser in your computer, opens Web of Science search page (assuming that you have access to site), clicks "Advanced Search" list-item, enters a text in search box, then clicks search button, waits for the results, and takes a screenshot.
 Uncomment the line //    await browser.close() if you want program to close the Chrome browser.